Microsoft Negotiations

 The goal is to avoid surprises at the first anniversary.

-- Set up monitoring for consumption-based elements (Azure under MCA or EA, for example).
+• Set up monitoring for consumption-based elements (e.g., Azure under MCA or EA).
 Use Azure cost management to track progress against any commit.
-If you have a $500k/year Azure commitment, you might set quarterly checkpoints to see if spend is on pace.
+If you have a $ 500,000/year Azure commitment, you might set quarterly checkpoints to see if your spend is on pace.
 That way, you can adjust usage or purchases proactively if behind or ahead.
-Essentially,ย operationalize the consumption trackingย so that by the end of the term, you neither drastically under-consume (waste money) nor over-consume without budgeting.
+Essentially, operationalize the consumption tracking so that by the end of the term, you neither drastically under-consume (waste money) nor over-consume without budgeting.

-- If the new agreement changed how you add licenses (e.g., moving to New Commerce Experience in CSP, where mid-term reductions are restricted), educate the asset management team on those new rules to remain compliant and plan changes appropriately.
+• If the new agreement alters how you add licenses (e.g., transitioning to the New Commerce Experience in CSP, where mid-term reductions are restricted), educate the asset management team on these new rules to ensure compliance and plan changes accordingly.

 8. Software Assurance Benefits & New Entitlements:

-- Check your SA benefits portal for things like Training Vouchers, Planning Services days (though Microsoft has phased out some recently), or the Home Use Program.
-Make a plan with HR or IT training to use any training vouchers or enterprise skills initiative offers if available.
+• Check your SA benefits portal for items such as Training Vouchers, Planning Services days (although Microsoft has recently phased out some of these), or the Home Use Program.
+Create a plan with HR or IT training to utilize any available training vouchers or Enterprise Skills Initiative offers.
 These benefits have a use-it-or-lose-it nature; post-renewal is a great time to assign someone to manage them.
-For example, if you got 20 training voucher days, identify areas to use them (perhaps certification training for your IT staff).
+For example, if you have 20 training voucher days, identify areas where you can use them (perhaps certification training for your IT staff).

-- If your new agreement is an upgrade (like moving from Office Standard to Microsoft 365 Apps), plan the deployment of the new software version.
+• If your new agreement is an upgrade (such as moving from Office Standard to Microsoft 365 Apps), plan the deployment of the new software version accordingly.
 Ensure IT can download the new software from VLSC or the M365 portal.

-- If new products were included (maybe you got some Dynamics 365 licenses as part of a promotion), decide who will evaluate or use them, rather than letting them sit idle.
+• If new products were included (perhaps you received some Dynamics 365 licenses as part of a promotion), determine who will evaluate or use them, rather than letting them sit idle.

 9. License Key Updates: